Welcome to the Marine Environmental Physiology Laboratory

 These animals provide vital ecosystem services and are an important link between oceans and human health.

-If you're interested in graduate studies in my lab, you should thoroughly investigate this site, and then contact me for information about how to apply.
+Students interested in graduate studies in my laboratory should thoroughly investigate this site, and then contact me for information about how to apply.

-High-school students who are interested in our 4-year undergraduate Program should visit the Marine Sciences web site.
+High-school students who are interested in our 4-year undergraduate program should visit the Marine Sciences Major web site.